pydanny/pydanny-event-notes/KiwiPycon2011/website_command_line.rst

 Why a command-line interface?
 ==============================

-* We want to do things like trigger test runs when a kernal build finished
+* We want to do things like trigger test runs when a kernel build finished
 * This basically means some kind of Remote Procedure Call (RPC)

 Need security